razee-io/Razee/README.md

         deployment.apps/mongo created
         service/mongo created
         secret/razeedash-secret created
-        remoteresource.RazeeDeploy.razee.io/razeedash created
+        remoteresource.deploy.razee.io/razeedash created
         service/razeedash-lb created
         service/razeedash-api-lb created
         ```

-    - **To use an existing MongoDB instance:**
+    - **To use an existing MongoDB instance**:

         Create the razeedash secret for the mongo_url.
 Substitute in the command below
         with the actual username and password along with 3 host instances for mongo-0,